Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 a bit more favorable opinion of Superman and would sometimes actively seek his

 help.
-This was in direct contrast to her comic counterpart that debuted in Superman vol. 2 #4 (1987), who initially had a closer view of
+This was in direct contrast to her comic counterpart that debuted in Superman vol. 2 #4 (1987), who shared the animated Turpin’s

 Professor Hamilton. |